malharinamdar/AgroFarm/README.md

 https://www.kaggle.com/code/nirmalgaud/crop-recommendation-system-using-machine-learning/input

 # Deployment
-the website is yet to be deployed.
+The website is yet to be deployed.
 The project was done by using simple html, css and js.
 I expect to further enhance the website with ReactJS.